April 12, 2026

 Thank you for your commitment!

-Each year, the Schneider Electric Paris Marathon takes measures that, in 2024, allowed for the collection of the following in addition to selective sorting in 2023:
+Each year, the Schneider Electric Paris Marathon takes measures that, in 2025, allowed the collection of.

 This year, bring your unused running shoes to the Run Experience!
 They must be in good condition and washed so they can be given a second life through solidarity.